 Synthetic Matching - A second improvement is to combine data from several cross-sectional surveys at the microdata or unit record level.
 Ideally, for GLT analysis, we would want a single survey that had the best microdata on all three of the domains jointly.
 But typically, the income and health questions on a time use survey are not as detailed as those on health and income surveys respectively; while income and health surveys virtually never include time use diary data.
-Thus, it is likely that better data on each of time, money and health will be available from separate non-overlapping surveys.
+Thus, it is likely that better data on each of time, money and health will remain available only from separate non-overlapping surveys.
 But what is needed is the joint distribution of these characteristics at the individual or microdata level.
 Synthetic matching is a well-developed methodology for merging the three separate surveys.
-QQQ
+(Indeed, methods have become increasingly sophisticated, e.g. lacus et al., 2012, though see UN, 1979 for an early statement).

-Microsimulation - Finally, a considerably more sophisticated approach to constructing the GLT Framework, and estimating the summary index and all its underlying statistics is via microsimulation.
+Microsimulation - Finally, a considerably more sophisticated approach to constructing the GLT Framework, and to estimating the summary index and all its coherent family of underlying statistics, is via microsimulation.
 To convey the main idea, suppose there is the ideal longitudinal survey, with exactly the data needed for every year of life for each of millions of individuals in a representative sample of the population.
 More specifically, within each of those years we have good measures of their income, health status, and time allocation across activities.
 This data set can be represented by a "data cube" for the population, as shown below.
-The horizontal axis is age, the vertical axis represents each individual's "state space" for the three attributes of well-being, and the two together represent, in a plane or sheet, a kind of summary statistical biography of the individual.
+The horizontal axis is age, the vertical axis represents each individual's "state space" for the three attributes of well-being, and the two together represent, in a 2-D plane or slice, a kind of summary statistical biography of the individual.
 Finally, the third dimension of the data cube, going back into the page, indicates numerous individuals in a large representative sample.

 As already noted, life expectancy is simply the average of the life lengths in the population.
 Analogously, we can compute "life expectancy with adequate income", "life expectancy with adequate health", and "life expectancy with adequate leisure time".
-Finally, we can ask how many years each individual can expect to live where they have all three at once - being alive with adequate income and health and time, or GLT = good life time.11
+Finally, we can ask how many years each individual can expect to live where they have all three at once - being alive with adequate income and health and time, or GLT = good life time.